LLM Gateways: The Straightforward Guide

 Why Do You Need an LLM Gateway?

-• Every provider has a different API, auth, and rate limits.
+• Every provider has a different API, auth system, rate-limits, and failure modes.

-• Models get deprecated, costs change, outages happen.
+• Models get deprecated, costs shift, and outages happen.

-• You want to A/B test, add fallbacks, hit SLAs, and actually track what’s happening.
+• You want to A/B test models, fall back to another provider, hit SLAs, and actually track what’s happening.

-You can hack together glue code for each provider.
-That’s fine until you want to scale or swap anything.
-Then it’s a mess.
+• You can hack together a wrapper for each SDK.
+That works until you try to scale or swap anything.
+Then you’re deep in the jungle.

-An LLM gateway fixes all that.
-You get one API, one place to manage keys, traffic, failovers, budgets, and logs.
-You can finally stop firefighting and start shipping.
+• An LLM gateway fixes all that.
+One API, one portal for keys, traffic, failover, budgets, logs.
+You stop firefighting and start shipping.

 What Does an LLM Gateway Actually Do?